 If an association officer completes Form 1120-H, the paid preparer's space should remain blank.
-Anyone who prepares Form 1120-H but does not charge the association should not sign the return.
+Anyone who prepares Form 1120-H but does not charge the association should not complete that section.
 Generally, anyone who is paid to prepare the return must sign it and fill in the "Paid Preparer's Use Only" area.